0mar/mercurial/README.md

 Current version: 3.2.
 This simulation is under active development.
-Any information on simulation techniques and features is present in the graduation report.
+Any information on simulation techniques and features is present in the (currently not disclosed) graduation report.

 ### How do I get set up? ###